stef-cruz/power-up-point/README.md

 ### UX Design Strategy
 Existing websites offering charging location info were evaluated, and user interviews taken to determine pain points.
 Particular attention was paid to existing datasets and their limitations.

-While PowerUpPoint version 1 does not address all of the known UX issues, it is specifically designed as a scalable solution which can be incrementally developed to add new functionality.
+PowerUpPoint version 1 is designed as a scalable solution which can be incrementally developed to add new functionality.

 ### UX Design Strategy - Problem Statement